edisnord/PyOPLM-smb-docker-setup/README.md

 ## Usage

 There are two scripts, one is a Bash script (pyoplm.sh) and one is a PowerShell script (pyoplm.ps1) for Windows users.
+If you want to have the command `pyoplm` added to your PowerShell terminals as an Alias in Windows so you can use it on your terminal without referencing the script, run the file `install.ps1`.
 You can interact with those scripts as if you are interacting with PyOPLM.
 Make sure to not put them in a directory different from the one where the PyOPLM image and the docker-compose.yml file is located, as they depend on them being in the same directory.